Zmp0/Alas/README.md

 ```
 git clone https://github.com/Zmp0/Alas.git && cd Alas && sudo cp alas /usr/local/bin && sudo chown $USERNAME /usr/local/bin/alas && chmod +x /usr/local/bin/alas
 ```

+- this works only for bash shell, if you have zsh or fish modify a little the code

 if you want to modify it:

 ```